BioJulia/BioStructures.jl/docs/src/documentation.md

 | `read_std_atoms::Bool=true`      | Whether to read standard ATOM records.                                             |
 | `read_het_atoms::Bool=true`      | Whether to read HETATOM records.                                                   |

-The function `readpdb` provides an alternative way to read PDB files in line with `downloadpdb`.
+The function `readpdb` provides an alternative way to read PDB files with a similar interface to `downloadpdb`.
 To parse a PDB file by specifying the PDB ID and PDB directory:

 ```julia